Skip to content

 providerRef:

-name: libvirt-local
+name: libvirt-lab

 classRef: